-British School System Vs. American School Systemshafiq
+British School System vs US School SystemDr Shafiq

 What are the actual differences between the British School System and the American School System?

-When Tracy Whitney, an American and also a mother of 3 kids, moved to England, the changes she found between the systems were very overwhelming.
-Almost two years ago, the whole family moved from Washington D.C. to England, the kids started attending school in the new environment.
-Tracey confessed that the English schools totally transformed her kids into students.
+When Tracy Whitney, an American mother of 3, moved to England, the changes she found between the systems were very overwhelming.
+Almost two years ago, the whole family moved from Washington D.C., to England, and the kids started attending school in a new environment.
+Tracey confessed that the English schools transformed her kids into students.
 To her utter amazement, her kids were eager to go to school.

 After moving to England, Tracey put her kids in an independent prep school.
-In the U.S. it would be considered a private school, although the tuition is actually much lower than private school tuition in the States.
+It would be considered a private school in the U.S, although the tuition is much lower than private school tuition in the States.
 The difference the school made was truly remarkable.

 An Early Start